LegalizeAdulthood/iterated-dynamics/ReadMe.md

 cmake --workflow --preset default
 ```

-will configure, build and test the code.
+will configure, build and test the code in the directory `id/build-default`,
+a sibling directory to the source code in `id/iterated-dynamics`.

 The build will first compile `hc`, the help compiler.
 This generates
 the run-time help file from the help source files and an include file